 See the view of the Pacific from the Pismo Preserve.
 Next fall we will ride up there to see it in person!
 Those who sign up for trail school will get to go up on work parties before the official opening!

-We had a great time camping at Lopez Lake County Park!
+We had a great time camping last spring at Lopez Lake County Park!
 See slideshow here:

 Ride Nipomo is a non-profit organization dedicated to promoting equestrian interests in South San Luis Obispo County, located on the central coast in California.
 Nipomo itself is a small, but very old, historic ranchland country nestled at the foot of a mountain range.
 We include members from all over who value the trails, the fun and the community building of this alliance.We work to maintain a healthy equine community and keep up existing riding trails.
 We actively seek the establishment and recognition of new trails as properties are developed and the area grows.
 An additonal goal is to ensure Nipomo continues to remain a horse "friendly" community while the personality of our community evolves with new developement.

 Constant meetings with Planning and Zoning, as well as local community groups are necessary to maintain good relationship and keep reminding them that we moved here to be in an area where we CAN ride our horses!
 Our Board is active with these groups and continue to follow development by attending many meetings, and encourage the continuance of our existance.
 Each time a new development comes in, our officers make sure that horse access is considered.

 Our event signs were donated by Robin McDonald of Avila Sign & Design (select image above for websight!)

 Not only that, but also many members get out and physically dig, shovel, rake, haul chips to build and maintain trails not only on the roadsides but also in the developments that have trails designed into their community.
 Many hours are donated annually and we are always looking for more eager trail lovers to help us!